Arbor vitae (anatomy)

 The arbor vitae /ˌɑrbɔr ˈvaɪtiː/ (Latin for "tree of life") is the cerebellar white matter, so called for its branched, tree-like appearance.
-In some ways it more resembles a fern and is present in both cerebellar hemispheres.
-It brings sensory and motor information to and from the cerebellum.
-The arbor vitae is located deep in the cerebellum.
-Situated within the arbor vitae are the deep cerebellar nuclei; the dentate, globose, emboliform and the fastigial nuclei.
-These four different structures lead to the efferent projections of the cerebellum.
+In some ways it more closely resembles a fern, and is present in both cerebellar hemispheres.
+The pattern is most apparent on a midsagittal section of the cerebellum.

+The arbor vitae forms the central white-matter core of the cerebellum and serves as a conduit for pathways that carry sensory and motor information to and from the cerebellar cortex.
+It is continuous with the cerebellar white-matter tracts entering and leaving the cerebellum through the cerebellar peduncles.

+Within the arbor vitae, the deep cerebellar nuclei: the dentate, globose, emboliform and the fastigial nuclei are situated.
+These nuclei give rise to the major output (efferent projections) of the cerebellum to other parts of the nervous system.

 Additional images

 Dissection video (1 min 14 s).
 Describing the arbor vitae.